Another convoy of Russian peacekeepers moves freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-The vehicles have been driving from Lachin in the direction of Khankendi.
+The vehicles have been driving from Khankendi in the direction of Lachin.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.